-PSYCH-GA.2211/NEURL-GA.2201 - Fall 2016 Mathematical Tools for Cognitive and Neural Science
+PSYCH-GA.2211/NEURL-GA.2201 - Fall 2018 Mathematical Tools for Neural and Cognitive Science

-Homework 5
+Homework 6

-Due: 21 Dec 2016 (late homeworks penalized 10% per day)
+Due: 18 Dec 2018 (late homeworks penalized 10% per day)

 See the course web site for submission details.
-Don't wait until the day before the due date... start now!
+For each problem, show your work - if you only provide the answer, and it is wrong, then there is no way to assign partial credit!
+And, please don't procrastinate until the day before the due date... start now!

 - 1. Psychopathy.
 You are interested in causes and treatment options for Psychopathy.
 You obtained a dataset, contained in the file psychopathy.mat obtained from a prison for violent offenders in upstate New York (not everyone in the prison is a psychopath, but they are more prevalent than in the general population).
-Each row represents data from one prisoner.
 All study participants underwent a structural scan with a mobile, truck-mounted MRI.
-The first data column contains the estimated cortical volume of paralimbic areas, relative to the population median, in cm3.
+Each row of the matrix represents data from one prisoner.
+The first column contains the estimated cortical volume of paralimbic areas, relative to the population median, in cm3.
 The second column contains the Hare Psychopathy Checklist (PCL-R) scores, which range from 0 to 40 (the higher the score, the more psychopathic traits someone exhibits).
-These scores are not distributed normally in the general population (median = 4) and definitely not normal in this subpopulation (median = 20).
+These scores are not distributed normally in either the general population (median = 4) or this prison subpopulation (median = 20).
 The third column indicates whether they already participated in an experimental treatment program known as decompression therapy (0 = did not yet participate, 1 = did already participate).
-To avoid self-selection effects, everyone in this dataset agreed to the therapy, but prisoners were randomly assigned to an earlier and a later treatment group, so that the untreated prisoners could serve as a control group. - (a) You want to model PCL-R scores as a function of relative volume of paralimbic areas.
-Find the polynomial model of degree that best explains the data (minimizing the MSE) while at the same time avoiding overfitting [suggestion: use cross-validation]. - (b) Use bootstrapping methods to estimate the 95% confidence interval of the average paralimbic volume of the decompression treatment group vs. the control group.
+To avoid self-selection effects, everyone in this dataset agreed to the therapy, but prisoners were randomly assigned to an earlier and a later treatment group, so that the untreated prisoners could serve as a control group. - (a) Use polynomial regression to model PCL-R scores as a function of relative volume of paralimbic areas.
+(Note, you can use your code from HW2.)
+Use cross-validation to determine the best polynomial degree. - (b) Use bootstrapping methods to estimate the 95% confidence interval of the average paralimbic volume of the decompression treatment group vs. the control group.
 If the random assignment worked, the confidence intervals should overlap.
 Do they?
-Also, does this data suggests that there is a statistically reliable difference to the general population in terms of paralimbic volume? - (c) Do a suitable t-test to compare the mean PCL-R score of prisoners who did and did not undergo decompression therapy.
+Also, do these data suggest that there is a statistically reliable difference from the general population, in terms of paralimbic volume? - (c) Use a suitable t-test to compare the mean PCL-R score of prisoners who did and did not undergo decompression therapy.
 What is the p-value?
 Assuming an alpha-level of 0.05, is this difference significant?
 Can you reject the null hypothesis that decompression therapy is ineffective in terms of decreasing PCL-R scores? - (d) Do a permutation test to assess whether decompression therapy has an effect.
-Designate an appropriate test statistic and calculate its exact p value. - 2.
-Reverse Correlation.
-Download from the course web page this function that simulates a white noise (reverse correlation) experiment.
-The kernel is a spatial weighting vector, and duration specifies the total number of random stimuli that will be shown.
-The function returns spikes, a binary vector indicating which stimuli produced spikes, and stimuli, a matrix whose rows contain the simuli.
+Designate an appropriate test statistic and calculate its p-value.